 Position it correctly

 The position of the dehumidifier also affects its performance.
 If the unit’s position exposes it to scorching conditions, such as when the dehumidifier is exposed to direct sunlight, it may put out air that’s hotter than return air.
+Ensure the wall mounted dehumidifiers are properly fixed to the wall.

 Find a location where the appliance is shielded from direct sunlight.
 Additionally, consider positioning it in a centrally located area, away from walls and curtains.
 This helps ensure smooth airflow.